Shereefo/social-media-scheduler/README.md

 ## Environment Variables

-Create a `.env` file in the project root with the following variables:
+Create a `.env` file in the project root based on the provided `.env.example`:

 ```
 # API Settings